 The Future and the Fashion Industry Are Female

 Feminism emerged little by little and the first manifestation of it was made by the Suffragettes, at the end of the 18th century.
-With time, women’s demands started to embark on other issues such as fair pay, equitable opportunities of employment, education, the right to freedom, respect, security and so on.
+With time, women’s demands started to embark on other issues such as fair pay, equitable opportunities for employment, education, the right to freedom, respect, security, and so on.
 Of course, fashion reflected everything, from clothing to accessories.

 May the Pride Win

-In addition to cultural studies, queer theory is also widely studied in sociology, psychology, anthropology, education, philosophy and the arts.
-The LGBTQIA + movement is influencing and developing films, series, music and much more.
-They are conquering their part on the industry.
+In addition to cultural studies, queer theory is also widely studied in sociology, psychology, anthropology, education, philosophy, and the arts.
+The LGBTQIA + movement is influencing and developing films, series, music, and much more.
+They are conquering their part in the industry.

-The influence of the LGBTQIA + community is indisputable, after all, many trends and successes were driven by them.
+The influence of the LGBTQIA + community is indisputable, after all, they drove many successful and mainstream trends.
 Examples are artists such as Madonna, RuPaul, Lady Gaga, and others associated with pop culture – which is mostly consumed by this audience.

 Queens and Kings of All Sizes